-It’s difficult to write a review of a performance without giving away any particular surprises, especially when the story is well known, so here are a few reasons why you should go to see the performance:
+It’s difficult to write a review of a performance without giving away any particular surprises, especially when the story is well known.
+As such, here are a few reasons why you should go to see the performance:

-The performance is aimed for children 7+ and that feels right as there are a few dark moments in the first half.
-With Heidi being 4, she struggled in the last 5 minutes of the show (the sugar rush had worn off!), but really understood the storyline, so it depends on the maturity of your child.
+Jt feels right that the performance is aimed for children aged 7+.
+This is because there are a few dark moments in the first half.
+With Heidi being 4, she struggled in the last 5 minutes of the show as the sugar rush had worn off!
+However, she really understood the storyline, so it depends on the maturity of your child.

-Whilst this is a national production, if you’re going to see it at the Lawrence Batley Theatre and have never been, there is a multi-story car park quite close and as the theatre isn’t huge, it means that the seats generally have good views (and decent legroom!)
+Whilst this is a national production of Rumpelstiltskin, if you’re going to see it at the Lawrence Batley Theatre and have never been, there is a multi-story car park quite close and as the theatre isn’t huge, it means that the seats generally have good views (and decent legroom!)

-Full disclosure: I was provided free tickets for the purposes of this review, but the views are my own and have not been influenced or edited.
+Full disclosure: I was provided free tickets for the purposes of this review.
+However, the views are my own and have not been influenced or edited.

 To read more of my blog, please feel free to:

 “Like” me on Facebook http://www.facebook.com/leedsdad (it will make me happy!!)

 Go onto my website: http://www.leedsdad.com